forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 > * Possibly (part of) the price could be paid with natural resources. <!-- Listing the countless possible schemes does not fit here.
 Already data plans offered are jungles: by volume, absolute/relative throughput, limited/unlimited duration, different plans for the type of data. -->
 > * Possibly only security/military rights could be Russian while some/all of the economic rights such as farming or natural resources are governed by the Ukraine. <!-- Russia has enough other (and better) gas fields.-->
 > * Taking into account the opinion of the people of the Crimea is considered nice.

->> Reasons for the considerations above:
->> * According to public statements and a couple of personal discussions (not representative) the emotional importance of the Crimea seems larger for Russians than for Ukrainians, therefore there could be support for a deal (e.g. providing economic support) in both governments and populations.
+>> According to public statements and a couple of personal discussions (not representative) the emotional importance of the Crimea seems larger for Russians than for Ukrainians, therefore there could be support for a deal (involving economical and territorial rights and security) in both governments and populations.

-> Another option would be to exchange territory e.g. trading Kaliningrad Oblast (or some territory along the border) to Crimea // Unlikely to happen.
+> Another option would be to exchange territory e.g. trading some territory some Russian territory along the Russian-Ukrainian border (or some other territory) to Crimea <!-- another territory to consider is Kaliningrad Oblast, in some aspects the significance of Kaliningrad for Russia seems similar as the one of the Crimea for the Ukraine.
+Mainly put here as an example how difficult it can be to hand over territory.  -->. // Unlikely to happen.
 Giving up territory is likely not easy - even for Russia.
 Also the Ukraine possibly prefers Crimea compared to other territory.
->>  To keep that in mind that giving up territory is usually not easy.
+>>  To keep that in mind that handing over territorial rights is usually not easy.
 >
 > General thoughts about [trading territory](#trade-in-territory) in the appendix.